BenchmarkΒΆ

 ~

-click-extra’s colored help uses a theme system with semantic highlighting for options, choices, metavars, defaults, env vars, and subcommand names. cobra only provides basic ANSI coloring. rich-click and Cyclopts use Rich for formatted help output.
-Shell completion in Click and click-extra covers command and option names; clap, cobra, bpaf, Cyclopts, and Typer add dynamic value completion and multi-shell auto-install.
+click-extra’s colored help uses a theme system with semantic highlighting for options, choices, metavars, defaults, env vars, and subcommand names.
+Six built-in palettes ship out of the box (dark, light, dracula, monokai, nord, solarized_dark); users can override any slot of an existing palette or define brand-new themes directly in the CLI’s --config file ([tool.<cli>.themes.<name>]), with overrides scoped per-invocation so concurrent runs in the same process don’t bleed into each other. cobra only provides basic ANSI coloring. rich-click and Cyclopts use Rich for formatted help output but ship a single style; user-defined palettes require Python code.
+Shell completion in Click and click-extra covers command and option names; clap, cobra, bpaf, Cyclopts, and Typer add dynamic value completion and multi-shell auto-install. click-extra also offers --show-params, --time, --telemetry/--no-telemetry, --table-format, and git-aware --version out of the box.

 Behavior when placing global flags before vs. after a subcommand: